 *For specific pricing information about microfiche, go here.

 Low-cost scanning projects are a good idea because in many cases, you don’t need nothin’ fancy!
-If you’re not really in a bind to have some extensive database or make every single document searchable by fielded data, a simple microfilm roll-level or title-level scanning project could be up your alley.
+If you’re not really in a bind to have some extensive database or make every single document searchable by fielded data, a simple microfilm roll-level or microfiche title-level scanning project could be up your alley.

-It gets your records scanned and replicates the way you find data now, just in a digital which makes it more efficient as soon as it’s digital.
+It gets your records scanned and replicates the way you find data now, just in a digital format which makes it more efficient as soon as it’s digital.
 If it’s not necessary, don’t overthink your project or get sold into a solution that you’ll never use.

 See what I did there?
 I pulled a sneaky and did a little reversal so that you have a comparison.
 Don’t underestimate the hassle you may put yourself through if you go with the cheapest option and don’t have the professionals do the lion’s share of the work.